*The following information pertains to Spring 2021 only. This page will be updated as new information and procedures are determined.

 We strive to be as helpful as possible, but since DASS is a back-up to faculty, not a testing center, we have some limitations.

 DASS is not expected to provide calculators or other computational devices for use during the test, but we do provide blue books and Scantron forms.
+These supplies might be needed for an in-person test for a student who requires a reader or a scribe.
+Otherwise, all test proctoring will be virtual.

 DASS processes and schedules are different during Final Exams than during the regular semester.